Here are some of the most frequently asked questions we receive in our mailbox:

 How do I adopt a dog from MNSR?

 We have an application process.
 Please visit the How to Adopt page for instructions on how to submit an application and how the overall process works.

 I don't live in Minnesota, can I adopt a dog from you?

 Currently, our volunteer base enables us to adopt to Minnesota, Eastern North and South Dakota, Western Wisconsin, and Northern Iowa.
 We encourage everyone outside of those areas to look for a local shelter or rescue group from which to adopt.
-We also work in cooperation with Wisconsin, Iowa, and Central Illinois Sheltie Rescues and are happy to refer you to these organizations when they are logistically closer to your location.
+We also work in cooperation with other Sheltie Rescues and are happy to refer you to these organizations when they are logistically closer to your location.

 The majority of our foster homes are located in the Twin Cities metro area and Fargo, North Dakota.
 We will only consider a distance placement for certain dogs, at our discretion, and such placements generally require unique circumstances.
 Additional requirements apply.
 Applicants should apply to Sheltie rescues closest to where they live when possible.
 Preference is given to families within one day roundtrip driving of Minneapolis or Fargo.
 Please keep in mind that if you apply to adopt a dog and your application is approved, you will be asked to travel to the foster home(s) to meet the dog(s) of interest prior to an adoption.

-To find a Sheltie rescue group near you, please visit The National Sheltie Rescue Roster.
+To find a Sheltie rescue group near you, please visit The National Sheltie Rescue.

 How much does it cost to adopt a dog from MNSR?